palaa159/Docs/OpenBCI Software/03-OpenBCI_Wifi_Server.md

 ## Overview

-One of the coolest parts of the WiFi Shield is it's HTTP web server.
+One of the coolest parts of the WiFi Shield is its HTTP web server.
 For developers looking to get data from OpenBCI with a WiFi Shield, these HTTP commands will allow you to stream data to your applications over TCP or MQTT.

 ## Prerequisites